jpsalado92/golearn/examples/example_06.0_duplicate_file_finder/README.md

 In this approach some improvements are made to the previous concurrent approach:

 - The `filePathMetaDataChan` becomes a buffered channel, so that the main-thread is not blocked until the next hash is calculated.
+- `searchTree` starts goroutines per subdirectory.
+As the amount of directories is unknown, we close the channel after all those routines have been finished, by using a `sync.WaitGroup`.

+### 4. Improved concurrent approach with many more workers
+This approach is similar to the previous one, but with a higher number of workers.
+- A channel `limitChan` is implemented so that the number of workers is limited.

 ## Benchmark